huuhoa/colusa/README.md

 ## List of Supported Website

-Currently `symphony` supports only limited number of websites.
+Currently `colusa` supports only limited number of websites.
 The following list all support websites:

 * https://untools.co
 * https://unintendedconsequenc.es